Working for social justice/social change sounds vague. What do fellows actually do in their site placements?

 What does the leadership development part of the program look like?
 What kind of training do fellows receive?

 Although leadership development is a continuous process in the Life Together program generally speaking, the nuts-and-bolts structure of leadership development as a community occurs during the all-day monthly third Friday trainings.
 Fellows are taught and practice the skills associated with community organizing, meeting facilitation, fundraising, non-violent communication, anti-oppression, and self-transformation.
-Fellows also meet as house communities with two outside adult mentors, called Prayer Partners, for two hours every Friday to discuss intentional community life, discernment, or leadership practices that they are learning in their work.
+Fellows also meet as house communities with two outside mentors, called Prayer Partners, for two hours every Friday to discuss intentional community life, discernment, or leadership practices that they are learning in their work.
 Additional training and professional development opportunities throughout the year are also available.
-Fellows participate in a winter and spring retreat, and the alumni network creates a unique community of that will benefit each fellow for years to come.
+Fellows participate in a winter and spring retreat, and the alumni network creates a unique community that will benefit each fellow for years to come.
 Specific training opportunities include: Leadership and team building, Diversity training, Youth development, Project planning and implementation, Volunteer recruitment, Asset-based community development, Public speaking and Grant writing.

 I’m not sure I know what community organizing is.
 What is it and how does it relate to the work of a Life Together fellow?